-In the early 1800s, north-central Texas became the new home to many Czech/Slovak immigrants.
-While these new Texans staked their claim in a new land they continued many of the customs and traditions of their homeland – kolaches being one of them (thankfully!).
-But they couldn’t leave well enough alone and added their own twist to the recipe, taking the kolache dough and wrapping it around meat (sausage is most common) or stuffing it with a savory filling such as eggs or vegetables, or cheese, and then baking them.
-While traditionalists will say these aren’t “true” kolaches, we like to call them “Tex-Czech” kolaches!
+Over the years a new twist to the kolache recipe evolved, taking the dough and wrapping it around meat (sausage is most common) or stuffing it with a savory filling such as eggs or vegetables, or cheese.
+While traditionalists will say these aren’t “true” kolaches they're pretty much the standard in Texas these days so at Yeast Nashville, we call them “Tex-Czech” kolaches.

-Over the years, visitors to these small Texas towns couldn’t get enough of these tasty treats and kolache shops began popping up all over the state.
-Today, kolaches are a breakfast/snack mainstay throughout Texas and, over the last several years, outside of the Lone Star State as well.
-Yeast Nashville is bringing that tradition to a new home right here in Nashville!
+Visitors to these small Texas towns couldn’t get enough of these tasty treats and kolache shops began popping up all over the state.
+Today, kolaches are a breakfast/snack mainstay throughout Texas, with Iowa, Nebraska, Minnesota, and Wisconsin all staking claims to be "Kolache Capitals."

 Whether it’s a Bohemian or Tex-Czech, kolaches are a tasty way to start your day and a nice little snack anytime!
 Below are some links to articles about the history and popularity of kolaches.

 THE KOLACHE: CZECH, TEXAN, OR ALL-AMERICAN?
 (ALL THREE)